suhelalase/MurfAI/README.md

   * **Day 27**: Revamped the UI and implemented a **settings panel** for API key configuration directly in the browser.
   * **Day 28**: Successfully **deployed the agent** to a public cloud server, making it accessible to all.
   * **Day 29**: Updated the main `README.md` to include all the latest features, architectural changes, and a complete project journey, ensuring the documentation is comprehensive and up-to-date with the current state of the voice agent.
+  * **Day 30**: **Finalized the project**, wrapped up the 30-day challenge, and ensured all documentation provides a comprehensive overview of the entire journey.